Pain has a huge and growing impact on patients, families, communities and healthcare systems around the globe.1

 is the estimated cost of chronic pain across Europe.3

-We as pain expert
+We as pain experts

 Grünenthal is the leading pharmaceutical company with a clear focus on pain therapies and research.